Joerg-Schultz/PlanTrainDoc/docs/index.md

 The strength of PlanTrainDoc is, that you use the same App for planning and training!
 This allows to automatically document your training and link the data with your goals.
 To start the training, you just click on the green 'Train' text.
 On the next view, you will see a list of all your previous training sessions for this goal.
 This includes the success of each session and optional comments providing you with a fast overview of the training state of this goal.

 Before starting a new session, you can note down the next criterion.
 Then click 'Train' and start your training!
 There are two large buttons - 'Click' and 'Reset'.
 If the trainee fulfills your criterion, press 'Click', if not 'Reset'.
-The App will automatically store each click/reset with the exact time and criterion.
+PlanTrainDoc will automatically store each click/reset with the exact time and criterion.
 Documentation done while training!

-If you've chosen a helper for your training, the current criterion will be shown in the lower left.
 If you selected a limit for your session (time or repetitions), information will be given in the lower right corner.
 You can stop your training at each time with the back button.
+If you've chosen a helper for your training, the current criterion will be shown in the lower left.
 If you are training duration (see video below), you start the timer with a click on 'Start Timer'.
 This will also transform the button into a clicker.
 Just a single button, no fiddling with a stopwatch and a clicker.

 When training a discrimination task, I frequently want to break the pure randomness, e.g. when I realise that one position needs more repetitions.
 Therefore, in the case of discriminations, you can 'override' PlanTrainDoc and chose a different criterion.
 Again, this criterion will be stored in PlanTrainDocs database.